scrapy/scrapy/docs/topics/downloader-middleware.rst

 By default, the :class:`HttpCacheMiddleware` uses a file system storage  with the following structure:

-Each request/response pair is stored in a different directory containing with the following files:
+Each request/response pair is stored in a different directory containing the following files:

  * ``request_body`` - the plain request body